Theory and Design of PL (CS 538)

 Idea: Abstraction hides unsafe

-, it is impossible to cause UB, even though Vec
+unsafe to expose dangerous interfacesVecUsing only safe methods of Vec, it is impossible to cause UB, even though Vec uses unsafe internally.

 // Open: call libc and OS.
 Safely!